Updated: 2 days ago

 3 L of water

 2 cup of sugar- we recommend choosing a sugar option other than refined white sugar.
-We use cane sugar with a little bit of demerara sugar.
+We use cane sugar with a little bit of demerara sugar/brown sugar.
 This combination will both boost nutrition value and bring out a caramelized flavour.
-For more healthy sugar options check out a blog post Sam wrote here.

 Optional: add spice + flavour component of choice.
 We added: 2 cinnamon sticks, 1 tbsp anise seed (or 3 star anise pods) & 2 stings of lemongrass.